The dates of imagined events lend interest to a story, and help to characterize it.

-Harlei: A pity Hugh Walters doesn't give us a date for the events in Operation Columbus.
+Harlei: - though it's a pity Hugh Walters doesn't give us a date for the events in Operation Columbus...

 Future researchers might model a two- or even three-dimensional "date-space" as outlined in the Diary, Complex Dates.
 And if that ever happens, maybe the following list may be of some use as a starter.